berthine/Cat_Dog_project/README.md

 1. Download the Dog_Cat dataset
 2. Then put the dataset into a folder.
 Please carefully check the directory of the folder whether containing invalid characters.
-3. Install the package required in  requirement.txt
+3. Install the package required in  '''requirement.txt'''
 4. Clone the repository ''' bash https://github.com/berthine/Cat_Dog_project''' and
-5. Then in the terminal run ```python python main.py```
+5. Then in the terminal run ``` python main.py```